 Where to Stay

-- Indautxu Guesthouse — Central neighborhood; quick access to Kafe Antzokia.
+- Indautxu Guesthouse — Simple central base with quick access to Kafe Antzokia and the surrounding nightlife grid.

-- Hotel Abando — Mid-range near Metro, good for mixed travel and music nights.
+- Hotel Abando — Strong all-around option near Metro for mixing city travel with late venue nights.

-Browse and compare hotels near Casco Viejo & Indautxu (refundable rates) →
+Browse hotels in Bilbao and compare stays near Casco Viejo, Abando, and Indautxu →

 Getting There & Around

-Airport: Bizkaibus A3247 connects Bilbao Airport (BIO) with the city (Bilbao Intermodal · Gran Vía · Moyua · Alameda Recalde) in about 20 min.
+Airport: Bizkaibus A3247 connects Bilbao Airport (BIO) with the city in about 20 minutes, stopping at key central points including Gran Vía and Moyua.
 Compare & book flights.

-Transit: Metro Bilbao and tram cover all main areas; Barik card works on both.
+Transit: Metro Bilbao and the tram cover the main visitor areas well, and the Barik card works across both.

 Food & Drink